levatech007/aviation-api-sample/README.md

 - Rate Limit (requests per day) - simple version working
 - Incorporate more 3rd party APIs to get better flight schedule data
+- Destinations are available only for 3 airports at the moment (SFO, LAX, SXM)